Ground State Degeneracy of Infinite-Component Chern-Simons-Maxwell Theories: Foliated vs. Non-foliated Fracton Orders: Block-Toeplitz Matrix

-In this section, we collect some mathematical results regarding periodic integer symmetric matrices, which we generally refer to as periodic $K$ matrices.
+In this section, we collect some mathematical results regarding block-Toeplitz matrices that are integral and symmetric.
+We will refer to this type of matrix as a block-Toeplitz $K$ matrix.

-A periodic $K$ matrix of period $L$ can be parametrized as \ie K_{IL+a,(I+k)L+b}=M_{k,ab}~, \fe where $M_{-k}=(M_k)^T$ because of the symmetric property of the $K$ matrix.
+A block-Toeplitz matrix of period $L$ is a block-diagonal-constant matrix of the form \ie K_{IL+a,(I+k)L+b}=M_{k,ab}~. \fe For the matrix to qualify as an integer symmetric $K$ matrix, the sub-matrices $M_k$ must be integral and satisfy the condition $M_{-k} = (M_k)^T$.
+When the $K$ matrix is finite, we always take its size to be $NL$, a multiple of the period $L$, and impose periodic boundary conditions on the indices.
+Consequently, the $K$ matrix belongs to a special class of block-Toeplitz matrices known as block-circulant matrices.

 We can map the $K$ matrix to an $L$-dimensional matrix \ie P(u)=\sum_k M_ku^k~, \fe whose entries are integer-coefficient Laurent polynomials of a complex variable $u$.
 The symmetric property of the $K$ matrix implies that $P(u^{-1})=P(u)^T$.
-On the unit circle $u=\exp(iq)$, $P[\exp(iq)]$ is essentially the Fourier transform of the periodic $K$ matrix.
+On the unit circle $u=\exp(iq)$, $P[\exp(iq)]$ is essentially the Fourier transform of the $K$ matrix, and it is often referred to as the symbol of the $K$ matrix in the literature of Toeplitz matrix.

 The eigenvectors of the $K$ matrix take the form of \ie v_{IL+a}(q)=v_a(q)e^{iq I}~, \fe where $v_a(q)$ is an eigenvector of $P[\exp(iq)]$ and $q\sim q+2\pi$.
-For a given $q$ there are $L$ independent eigenvectors.
+For a given, $q$ there are $L$ independent eigenvectors.
 We denote their eigenvalues by $\lambda_a(q)$ where $a=1,...,L$.
 When the size of the $K$ matrix -- $NL$ is finite, $q$ are quantized to be $2\pi k/N$ with integer $k$ and in particular can only be a rational multiple of $2\pi$.
 The quantization condition is removed when $N\to\infty$.

 The determinant of $P(u)$ is also a Laurent polynomial \ie D(u)=\det[P(u)]~, \fe which will play a central role in our calculations of the GSD.
 We refer to $D(u)$ as the \textit{determinant polynomial} of the $K$ matrix.
 We can factorize $D(u)$ as \ie D(u)=C u^{-\xi}\prod_{\alpha}(u-u_\alpha)^{\Gamma_\alpha} \fe where $u_\alpha$ are the distinct roots of $D(u)$, $\Gamma_\alpha$ are their multiplicities and \ie \xi=\frac{1}{2}\sum_{\alpha}\Gamma_\alpha \fe is the power of the leading order term in $D(u)$.
 Because of the symmetric property of the $K$ matrix, $D(u)=D(u^{-1})$ and the roots of $D(u)$ are distributed such that they are invariant under the map $u\mapsto u^{-1}$.